 Deploy your changes

-In the Application Builder, right-click the root node in the Model Design View, corresponding to the HRTutorial [0.0] model, and then select Validate.
-No errors should be displayed.
+In the Model Design view of the Application Builder, right-click the root node corresponding to the HRTutorial [0.0] model, and click Validate.
+There should be no errors.

 In the dialog, click Finish to deploy your updated model.

-Good job!
 The application is deployed and ready to use.
-Let's create an employee to see the new authoring form.
+You will now create an employee to view your new authoring form in action.

 Notice the following:

-The authoring experience is now split in 2 steps: Contact and HR.
+The authoring experience is now split into two steps: Contact and HR.

-The validations and enrichers apply as per the stepper's configuration.
+Validations and enrichers are applied as per the stepper's configuration.

-Enter the following values in the Contact tab then select NEXT:
+Enter the following values in the Contact tab and click Next:

 First Name: Dimitry